DiCode77/Mac-Sensors/README.md

 The program works in the background and uses a small amount of system resources, usually it is 1%, you can further reduce this indicator by setting a longer update interval in the settings, for example, two or three seconds.

+Now about support, for now, support is available, on all processors from Intel, video cards are supported from RX 550 to RX 6900XT.

+To open all the functionality of the program, you need to be!

+- VirtualSMC.kext
+- SMCProcessor.kext required to display processor sensors
+- SMCSuperIO.kext   required to display voltage sensors